burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

     return 0;
 }
 ```
-As you see there are a lot of constructions which uses ellipses or dots `...`.
+As you see, there are a lot of constructions that use ellipses or dots `...`.
 There are two important things about variadic templates:

 **First thing:** In the variadic template for ellipses token <`...`> you can put spaces anywhere around it.
 Construction <`...`> is used for various purposes in the context of variadic templates, which we will look at shortly.